ghulam-shamulzai/ghulam.shamulzai/README.md

 ## Objective
 I am a Sr. Business Analyst who is currently looking to pivot and leverage my experience in data and business analytics, project management and logistics and supply to cybersecurity.
 I am very eager to transition into this field.
 My main goal is to pivot as a Security Operations Center (SOC) as a Tier 1 Analyst

-## You can find the link to my Github below
+## You can find the link to my LinkedIn profile below
 <a href="https://www.linkedin.com/in/ghulam-shamulzai/"><img src="https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](#)" /></a>